jungsoft/formup/README.md

 It provides the best of both worlds for all of your forms so you can create, initialize and validate any form in only a few lines of code 📝💯.

 Of course, you'll still have all validation options and functionality from Yup and all helpers from Formik.
-Formup is essentialy a bridge between these two libraries so that you can work easily without worrying about writing any middleware.
+Formup is essentially a bridge between these two libraries so that you can work easily without worrying about writing any middleware.

 ## Online Example